nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

       representing_ `subject`_s and_ `biosample`_s_
       * _**wholly optional**: Level 1 C2M2 serialization of DCC metadata need not
       necessarily include any_ `collection` _records or attributions_
+      * _membership of C2M2 entities in_ `collection`_s is encoded using the
+      relevant association tables (cf. below, §"Association tables and inter-entity relationships")
       * _used to define a federation of any set of core resource entities (and, recursively, other_ `collection`_s) across inter-_`project` _boundaries (or across inter-DCC boundaries, or across any other structural